One Year Changes Everything

 I mean, look what happened with the Israelites wandering in the desert for forty years.
 You don’t think there was supposed to be a lesson or two in all of that?
 They could have reached their destination in a week or so if I remember correctly.
 Only they were too thick-headed, stubborn, and whiney.
+There’s a reason they were out there forty years.
+Read Genesis and Exodus sometime.
+You’ll see.

 I shared the video below on Facebook yesterday.
 And it’s been such a very long time since I’ve posted anything here that I felt compelled to try going back to normal – meaning pre-hurricane Helene.
+I must say, it all rattled me more than I care to admit.

-I was working on a book and had five chapters done when that lady hit our little city.
 Why have I allowed a major catastrophe to alter my course?
-Because dealing with FEMA and emergency housing is a full-time job!
-And because I still have hurricane brain, and can’t put one thought in front of another anymore.
+Because I still have hurricane brain, and can’t put one thought in front of another sometimes?

 We spent that next week in our wet house with shop vacs and fans running constantly.
 We had power, running water, internet, and our bed was dry.
-I filed claims, waited for adjusters, and applied for FEMA.
+I filed claims, waited for adjusters, applied for FEMA.
 I peeled apart wet photos and paperwork when I should’ve been packing up my belongings so we could move out, but I was in shock and total denial.

 Our church family came to our rescue the day after the storm and again that weekend, to dry us out, pull out sheetrock and flooring, and pack us up.
 Then we had to leave, the smell was so bad.
 We went to the local Microtel, but had to leave after two nights to allow for first responders to stay.
-There was another storm coming right our way.
+There was another storm coming our way.
 We didn’t even know that.
 Hurricane brain.

 There was no emergency housing yet, and suddenly I realized I couldn’t be here for another hurricane.
 I panicked.
 Where would we go?
 It dawned on me my daughter was out of country on business for two weeks, so we went to her apartment in Miami Beach.